Pelvic Prolapse Diagnosis & Recovery

 Schedule an Appointment with Dr. Kelly

 For those seeking alternative avenues, perhaps you’re not ready to see a Pelvic PT in person, consider a high-quality online course from a trusted professional (like me!).
-Pelvic Floored offers world-class streamable pelvic wellness programs, that you can work through at your own speed, in the comfort and privacy of your own home, for a fraction of the cost of one:one Pelvic PT.
+Pelvic Floored offers world-class streamable online courses and pelvic wellness programs, that you can work through at your own speed, in the comfort and privacy of your own home, for a fraction of the cost of one:one Pelvic PT.

 Check out My Courses